HarshitWaldia/Image-Super-Resolution/README.md

 4. **View Output:**
     - Explore the result folder to view the enhanced output images.

-5. **Evaluate Results:**
-    - Check out the results, including Perceptual Index and Root Mean Square Error (RMSE), to assess the quality of the enhancement.

 Feel free to experiment and enhance your images with ESRGAN!